Preliminary Program

 SPEAKERS:

-Raphaella Prange, Vice President of Student Life, Maryville University
+Raphaella Prange, Vice President of Student Life, Maryville University (MO)

 John Booth, CMO, Volt AI